Hospice is about comfort during a time of illness. At McCortney Family Hospice it is always about the patient and the family.

 24-hour, on-call home nursing care.

 Health emergencies do not wait for business hours.
 Rather than worrying through the night wondering if you or your loved one needs immediate care, our nurses are on-call all day and all night to answer your questions and concerns.

 A loved one suffering from a sickness is stressful for everyone involved.
 Our caring counselors and chaplains can help you navigate some difficult circumstances and give you peace of mind.
 Our bereavement support can also help loved ones through the grieving process and determine next steps.

 Caring for patients is a special mission for our employees.
-If you are considering hospice care now or in the near future fill out our contact form or call our Norman office at (405) 360-2400 or call our Ada office at (580) 332-6900.
+If you are considering hospice care in the Oklahoma City Metro, fill out our contact form or call our Norman office at (405) 360-2400 or call our Ada office at (580) 332-6900.